DWI Lawyer Brooklyn

 Driving under the influence of alcohol or drugs may be one of the most common crimes in New York, and one of the least understood areas of law by defendants.
-In addition to the criminal penalties of a DWI conviction, a person convicted of a DWI in New York also faces the loss of his or her driver's license and the potential forfeiture of the vehicle driven during the offense.
-If you are accused of a DWI in New York, it is important to hire an experienced attorney early in the case to quickly begin mitigating the potential damage to your life.
+In addition to the criminal penalties, a person convicted of a DWI in New York also faces the loss of his or her driver's license and the potential forfeiture of the vehicle driven during the offense.
+If you are accused of a DWI in Brooklyn, it is important to hire an experienced DWI lawyer early in the case to quickly begin mitigating the potential damage to your life.
 The attorneys at Epstein & Conroy have extensive experience representing and protecting clients accused of DWI offenses.

-Under some circumstances, a person charged with a DWI in New York can have his or her license suspended even before being convicted of any crime – this is generally known as the prompt suspension law.
+Under some circumstances, a person charged with a DWI in Brooklyn can have his or her license suspended even before being convicted of any crime – this is generally known as the prompt suspension law.
 In addition to the criminal prosecution brought against a person accused of a DWI, the law provides that an individual who refuses to submit to a chemical test may be subject to a separate civil hearing which can result in a license revocation for one year.
-If you have been accused of a DWI in New York, it is important to speak with an experienced DWI attorney before the time has passed to fight any negative consequences to your driver’s license.
+If you have been accused of a DWI in Brooklyn, it is important to speak with an experienced DWI lawyer before the time has passed to fight any negative consequences to your driver’s license.

 First Time DWI